Home/Scam SMS Examples/Fake PhonePe Link Scam Example

 Safe response checklist

-• Never share OTP, UPI PIN, passwords, or card details.
+• Never enter OTP, UPI PIN, passwords, or card details on suspicious pages.

 Related TrustCopilot resources